April 23 1861 Tuesday

 Maryland.
 Brigadier-General of Massachusetts Militia offered assistance to the Governor of Maryland who had expressed anxiety about the risk of a slave insurrection.

 Missouri.
 US Army Captain Nathaniel Lyon assumed temporary command of the Department of the West in St Louis.
-He was responding to doubts about the loyalty of Brigadier-General William Selby Harney who had shown indications of favouring the pro-Confederate factions in Missouri.
+He was responding to doubts about the loyalty of US Army Brigadier-General William Selby Harney who had shown indications of favouring the pro-Confederate factions in Missouri.

 Virginia.
 State Major-General Robert Edward Lee took command of the Militia and the Provisional Army of Virginia.